Blockchain-based Proof of Location: Proof-of-Location Scheme

-Every peer in the network puts all known valid unacknowledged proofs-of-location into a block, together with a reference to the previous valid block known to that peer.
-In addition to proofs-of-location and the reference to the preceding block, the block contains the identifier of the peer that generated it.
+Every peer in the network puts all known valid unacknowledged proofs of location into a block, together with a reference to the previous valid block known to that peer.
+In addition to proofs of location and the reference to its predecessor, the block contains the identifier of the peer that generated it.
 Moreover, the block is signed with the private key of the peer that generated it, as shown in Figure \ref{fig:block}.

-Afterwards, the newly created block is broadcast to the peers of the network, which decide whether to add the block to the end of the block chain or not.
-If the majority of peers adds the block to the block chain then consensus is achieved, therefore proofs-of-location are made persistent.
-Otherwise, the block is discarded and not attached to the block chain.
+Afterwards, the newly created block is broadcasted to the peers of the network, which decide whether to add the block to the end of the blockchain or not.
+If most peers add the block to the blockchain, then consensus is achieved, therefore proofs of location are made persistent.
+Otherwise, the block is discarded and not attached to the blockchain.

-Whereupon, it is verified that the hash of the referenced block matches the end block in the chain, otherwise a \textit{fork} in the block chain occurs.
+Whereupon, it is verified that the hash of the referenced block matches the end block in the chain, otherwise a \textit{fork} in the blockchain occurs.
+Which one branch will become part of the main blockchain depends on the distributed consensus algorithm explained below.

-Which one branch will become part of the main block chain depends on the distributed consensus algorithm explained below.
-Afterwards, the peer makes sure that proofs-of-location specified in the block are not already present in previous blocks of the block chain.
-In case a proof-of-location concerns the geographic location of the peer itself, it is checked that signatory peers of the proof-of-location are known (\textit{i.e.}, they belong to the contact list provided by the peer-to-peer overlay).
+Last but not least, every peer makes sure that proofs of location specified in a new block are not already present in previous blocks of the blockchain.
+In case a proof of location concerns the geographic location of the peer itself, it is checked that signatory peers of the proof of location are known (\textit{i.e.}, they belong to the contact list provided by the peer-to-peer overlay).
 If these conditions are not respected, the block is discarded, instead of being propagated into the network.